oxygenxml/dita-embed-html-xslfo/com.oxygenxml.html.xslfo.embed/Readme.txt

 Plugin which allows embedding well-formed HTML content in a DITA topic inside a special <foreign outputclass="html-embed"> element.
-The plugin works with both DITA OT 1.8 and 2.x.
+The plugin works with both DITA-OT 2.x and 3.x.

 Example: